 In 2009, Time magazine named him “one of the 100 most influential people in the world.”
 In 2011, Rolling Stone magazine named him one of the “12 Leaders Who Get Things Done.”

-Van Jones was a Senior Fellow at the Center for American Progress and American Progress Action Fund, and held a joint appointment at Princeton University as a distinguished visiting fellow in both the Center for African American Studies and in the Program in Science, Technology, and Environmental Policy at the Woodrow Wilson School of Public and International Affairs.
-He is also on the board of Demos and the Natural Resources Defense Council.
-And he is currently a visiting fellow in Collaborative Economics at Presidio Graduate School in San Francisco.
+Jones served as a Senior Fellow at the Center for American Progress and American Progress Action Fund, was co-host of CNN's Crossfire, and held a joint appointment at Princeton University as a distinguished visiting fellow in both the Center for African American Studies and the Program in Science, Technology, and Environmental Policy at the Woodrow Wilson School of Public and International Affairs.